Copyright and re-use of materials

 Access to information

 If the information you wish to re-use is not already published, you must first make a request for information under public access legislation.
-Information about how to make a request is available at Freedom of Information publication scheme
+Information about how to make a request is available at Freedom of Information - How to make a request

 In the event the information is releasable, we will let you know in our response letter whether the information is reusable under the OGL or alternatively, if third party intellectual property/copyright prohibits the council from authorising the material for re-use.